Counseling to Meet the Mental Health Needs of Older Adults

 Congratulations on taking this next step in addressing your mental health needs.
 If you are seeking out mental health support for an older adult you know, thank you for taking this step.
 I know that this can be challenging.

 If you have further questions, you can contact me by email.
-Otherwise, I offer a free 15-minute consultation by phone or online that you can schedule here.
-During this consultation, we’ll talk in more detail about your situation and how I might be able to help you.
+Otherwise, I offer a free 15-minute phone or online consultation that you can schedule here.
+During this consultation, we’ll talk discuss your situation in more detail and how I can help you.